bradodd/SRTE-Lab/task1/Task1.md

      next hop 99.1.6.6/32 Gi0/0/0/1    labels imposed {24007 24014}
 ```
 Step 4:
-Verify Segment Routing is not enabled/configured in the Core using alias “a11“.
+Verify Segment Routing is not enabled/configured in the Core using “show running-config segment-routing"
 ```
 RP/0/0/CPU0:xrvr-1#a11
 RP/0/0/CPU0:xrvr-1#show running-config segment-routing